okaresz/qtuc/doc/clientProtocol.md

 <packet>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If an unsubscribe command is sent for a variable that isn't subscribed, the command is silently ignored.

-This is the case for subscribe commands as well.
+A subscription can only be cancelled by an unsubscribe command with the same parameters.
+However, by setting the variable or the interface to "*" (asterisk), a bulk cancel can be requested.

+If *hwi* and *var* both equal "*", all subscriptions are cancelled.
+If *hwi* is a valid hardware interface name, and *var* is "*", then all subscriptions for the interface or a variable in the interface is cancelled.

 #### Message ####		{#doc-clientProtocol-packets-message}